Pulmicort Slurry (Oral Viscous Budesonide): How this medication is taken

 – Liquid respules which are used with a nebulizer machine to deliver aerosolized steroid via a mist

 – Dry powder inhaler (DPI) which deliver steroids when a patient breathes in from these handheld devices

-The respules, not the DPI, should be used to treat EE since the DPI is designed to promote steroid delivery to the lungs and not the esophagus.
+The respules, not the DPI, should be used to treat EoE since the DPI is designed to promote steroid delivery to the lungs and not the esophagus.

 When using budesonide, the goal is to make the respule solution into a thickened consistency and sufficient volume to coat the entire length of the esophagus.
 A study on Pulmicort slurries used a mixture of 5 packets of sucralose (Splenda) for EACH 0.5 mg respule being used.
 This mixture then is swallowed.
 No food or drinks should be taken for 30 minutes afterwards to prevent the steroid from washing off the esophagus.
-You can rinse and spit, or brush your teeth afterwards to minimize steroid deposition within the mouth.
+Rinsing and spitting or brushing teeth afterwards may help to minimize steroid deposition within the mouth.